studyathome-internationally/hub/docs/courses/assistive-technologies-basics/README.md

 Upon completion of the course, students will be able to

 - explain types of disabilities and their medical background
-- select Assistitve Technologies for certain use cases.
+- select Assistive Technologies for certain use cases.
 - indicate methods of AAC and select appropriate apps.
 - explain basics of of AAL
 - state the 4 principles of Web Accessibility